 During fiscal year 2003, the College, as well as most state agencies of Oklahoma, began receiving reductions in state appropriations.
 During fiscal years 2003 through 2005, the College's reductions in state appropriations amounted to approximately \$983,000.
-The declining trend reversed with the beginning of 2006, as the College received a 1.4 million increase in state appropriations over the next four years (2006 through 2009).
+The declining trend reversed with the beginning of 2006, as the College received a \$1.4 million increase in state appropriations over the next four years (2006 through 2009).
 In 2010-2012 the College received a reduction of \$486,076 in state funding.
 In 2013 and 2014 the College received small increases totaling \$153,507 and in FY15 the budget was flat.
 In 2016 state appropriations were cut tremendously.
 The cuts began in January 2016 and continued throughout the remaining 2016 fiscal year with a total of \$991,284.
-In 2017 and 2018 there was a decrease of \$249,204 and \$322,865, respectively.
-Tuition and fee increases were approximately 6.8% in 2015, 5% in 2016, and 7% in 2018 which helped to offset this net decrease in state appropriations and the dramatic increase of mandatory expenses over the past several fiscal years.
+In 2018 and 2019 there was a decrease of \$322,865 and \$31,905, respectively.

 Given the overall reductions in state appropriations and the related impact on the current budget base, the College continued to develop scenarios to hold down costs while preserving the ability to deliver quality instructional programs to its students.
-The College is anticipating no change in fiscal year 2018.
+The College is anticipating no change in fiscal year 2019.
 While the state appropriated dollars have declined the last several years, our student numbers rose but are now going down.
 The College has worked to minimize the impact of our budget cuts on departmental budgets.
-The College is hopeful that Spring 2019 enrollment will rebound so that our upward trend will start again.
-The economic forecast for 2019 is down at this time.
+The College is hopeful that Spring 2020 enrollment will rebound so that our upward trend will start again.
+The economic forecast for 2020 is down at this time.
 The College is trying to safeguard its reserves so that it will be available in the upcoming years if needed.
 However, the College is continuing to look for ways to effectively allocate resources while supporting the excellent programs offered at the College, while at the same time looking for areas that expenses can be reduced with a minimal impact on student programs and services.